Double-Double! (And We Don’t Mean Coffee)

 Certified Genius Level Player

 It’s one thing to move your letter tiles around with some trial and error until you land on a playable word for a worthwhile number of points.
-It’s another thing altogether when you dig into the repository in the back of your brain to unearth a real gem of a word.
+It’s another thing altogether when you dig into the repository in the back of your brain, tap into your expertise as an anagram solver, and unearth a real gem of a word.
 This is one of those moments.
 Gold star!

 Sure, you might not really know what ZAX means -- it’s a small axe for cutting roof slates -- but you do know it’s a valid word in Words With Friends.
 That’s because you already read up on whether ZA is a word and how you can build on it for even more points.
 The 8 points you get from the X are certainly a nice addition.

-Obscure words like ZAX, MAQUI or ZADDIK might not be part of your regular vocabulary, but they’re totally part of your WWF arsenal.
+Obscure words like ZAX, MAQUI or ZADDIK might not be part of your regular vocabulary, but they’re totally part of your WWF arsenal (and Scrabble dictionary, for that matter).
 That’s some high level play right there.

 Hurry Up So I Can Beat You